wreckitkenny/pyCountDown/README.md

 ## Features
 - Set a time to count it down
 - Reset the time to 0
+- A sound will trigger when time's up

 ## Built on
 + Windows: Windows 10